-- (b) Stop signs shall be posted at all gates.
+- (a) Speed limits shall be posted, observed, and strictly enforced. - (b) Stop signs shall be posted at all gates.
 Stop or yield signs shall be posted at all intersections where visibility is limited. - (c) Drivers shall not cut across traffic lanes or through container storage areas or park vehicles and equipment across railroad/crane tracks, except as directed by supervision. - (d) A diagram of the traffic routes, parking areas, and a list of traffic rules shall be provided to all drivers operating in the marine terminal.
 All marine terminal traffic rules and regulations shall be obeyed by all drivers.
-The terminal operator shall take measures to control traffic, including discipline of any driver who creates a safety hazard. - (e) The location of first aid kits, stokes baskets, public telephones, assembly areas, automatic external defibrillators (AEDs), together with the appropriate emergency telephone numbers and the emergency radio channel (Per Rule 362) shall be noted on the diagram as described above in Sub Section (d). - The diagram as discussed in Sub Section (d) above shall be made available to all employees.
+The terminal operator shall take measures to control traffic, including discipline of any driver who creates a safety hazard. - (e) The location of first aid kits, stokes baskets, public telephones, assembly areas, automatic external defibrillators (AEDs), together with the appropriate emergency telephone numbers and the emergency radio channel (Per Rule 362) shall be noted on the diagram as described above in Sub Section (d). - (f) The diagram as discussed in Sub Section (d) above shall be made available to all employees.